rschmehl/awesco.eu/content/authors/mark-schelbergen/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Mark Schelbergen is Marie-Skłodowska-Curie Fellow at Delft University of Technology, working with Dr. [Roland Schmehl](/authors/roland-schmehl/).
-For his graduation project he looked at vertical axis wind turbines.
+Mark Schelbergen is PhD researcher at Delft University of Technology, working with Dr. [Roland Schmehl](/authors/roland-schmehl/).
+His research is about wind resource modeling for airborne wind energy and performance estimation of pumping kite power systems.
+His work is funded within the [REACH](https://cordis.europa.eu/project/rcn/199241/) project.
+Before starting his doctoral research he worked at [We4Sea](https://www.we4sea.com/).
+For his graduation project he looked at the structural optimization of [multi-megawatt, offshore vertical axis wind turbine rotors](https://doi.org/10.2514/6.2014-1082).